Speed Guide · Updated March 24, 2026

 Does removing an app remove its code from my store?

 Not always.
 Many Shopify apps leave behind code snippets in your theme files even after uninstallation.
 Check your theme's theme.liquid and other template files for leftover script tags.
-You may need to manually remove them or use a speed optimizer that can identify orphaned scripts.
+You may need to manually remove them or use a speed optimizer like Thunder that can identify orphaned scripts.

 Is Shopify's built-in CDN enough for speed?

 Shopify's CDN handles static assets (images, CSS, JS) well and is globally distributed.
 You don't need a separate CDN.
 However, a CDN only helps with delivery speed — it doesn't fix render-blocking scripts, unoptimized images, or heavy JavaScript execution, which are the main speed bottlenecks on Shopify.
+That's where Thunder helps.

 How often should I check my Shopify store speed?